What to look for in a checking account

 - home equity or lines of credit

-- overdraft transfers that connect your savings or money market account to your checking account
+- overdraft transfers that connect your savings or high interest money market account to your checking account

 - courtesy pay up to a set limit